tgoldenberg/brn-gitbook/chapter_18_adding_redux_to_your_app.md

 **Redux**, according to its [Github README](https://github.com/reactjs/redux), is a "predictable state container for JavaScript apps."
 In other words, it's a way to create a single source of truth for your client-side state.
-This can be very useful for complex applications that share data across different views.
+This can be very useful for complex applications that share data across different views. *Note: this content assumes you have built the app according to the previous chapters and are familiar with ES6 syntax.*

 #### Setting Things Straight